gilmore-lab/moco-3-pattern-psychophysics/project-notes-moco-3-pattern-psychophysics.md

    - set up camera (Rick will get the Go Pro to the lab) - determine camera angle
    - acquire light for in the room that has a dimmer
    - maybe have young participants point to the screen and have the experimenter press the button
 - Write procedure for setting up camera.
+Create new protocol.
 - Write instructions for utilizing having the participant point instead of using the keyboard/game controller.
-This should be part of the existing protocol [Protocol](gilmore-lab/moco-3-pattern-psychophysics/xxx.md)
+This should be part of the existing protocol [moco-3-pattern-psychophysics-experiment-instructions](gilmore-lab/moco-3-pattern-psychophysics/moco-3-pattern-psychophysics-experiment-instructions.md)

 ## 2016-02-18-10:00
 - ars17 limited the allowable of key responses to the defined esckey, pkey, lkey, rkey, and spkey.
 This works for the keyboard and the game controller